pyglet/pyglet/README.md

 > The previous version of pyglet is tracked in the `pyglet-1.5-maintenance` branch.
 > **If you want to do a pull request for the previous release, please target the appropriate branch**.

+> :exclamation: `pyglet.graphics.draw` and `pyglet.graphics.draw_indexed` will be removed
+> in pyglet v2.1.
+The `shapes` module is an alternative for for an alternative.

 * pyglet [documentation]
 * pyglet on [PyPI]
 * pyglet [discord] server